iCliniq Logo

 I understand your concern.

-Once you reduce weight to the normal range, you will not need any medicine to get periods or to get pregnant and pregnancy will be healthy.
+Once you reduce your weight to the normal range, you will not need any medicine to get periods or to get pregnant, and pregnancy will be healthy.

 To reduce weight -

-2. Have low calories food, high proteins, egg white, sprouts, chicken meat only (no fat or liver, etc), and milk without cream.
+2. Have low-calorie food, high proteins, egg white, sprouts, chicken meat only (no fat or liver, etc), and milk without cream.

-3. Practice regular exercise aerobics, yoga, and brisk walking.
+3. Practice regular exercise, such as aerobics, yoga, and brisk walking.

 4. Give exercise to those parts of the body where you feel the fat is more.
 So any exercise of your choice can be done.